CELESTE

 Me, with a cane in my hand.
 And a man lying lifeless at my feet.
 He painted the exact scene.

-My hands trembled.
-I looked down at the cane I was still holding.
-The light from my lamp flickered, and I noticed something strange, something I hadn't seen before.
+I looked down at my trembling hand.
+The light from my lamp flickered, and I noticed something I hadn't seen before.

-The handle of the cane… wasn't like the ordinary ones I saw before.
+The handle of the cane in my hand… wasn't like the ordinary ones I saw before.
 It was carved into the shape of a tiny, naked human body.

-I dropped it immediately, shaking with panic It fell to the muddy ground with a soft thud.
+I dropped it immediately.
+It fell to the muddy ground with a soft thud.

 I looked back up.
 But the man, the one with the brushes and the painting… was gone.
 Just like that, he disappeared.